 The Toad in the Hole comes to Manchester

-Due to the global COVID-19 pandemic, I am sorry to say that the below has now been delayed indefinitely.
+Due to the global COVID-19 pandemic, I am sorry to say that the below has now been delayed until 2021.

 My playful but concerning stage show, The Toad in the Hole, is heading to Manchester.

 It will be the very first theatre production I've brought to my home city.
 It’s the most personal play I’ve ever written and the one I’m most proud of… so fingers crossed it goes down well with those who call barm cakes mint.